 With a wealth of experience and knowledge amongst our dedicated practitioners, students flourish into thoughtful, expressive and tolerant young people who are proud of their learning and the outcomes they achieve.

 In KS3 students follow the National Curriculum and study a range of challenging texts, including contemporary and seminal literature.
-In Year 7, students will study the Etymology of English, a range of Myths & Legends, William Shakespeare’s ‘A Midsummer Night’s Dream’, William Golding’s ‘Lord of the Flies’ and a range of non-fiction texts.
-In Year 8, they will study William Shakespeare’s ‘Romeo and Juliet’, Romantic and Contemporary Poetry, the Gothic and ‘Frankenstein’, and a range of non-fiction travel writing.
+In Year 7, students will study William Shakespeare’s ‘A Midsummer Night’s Dream’, William Golding’s ‘Lord of the Flies’ and a range of non-fiction texts from a variety of different authors.
+In Year 8, they will study William Shakespeare’s ‘Romeo and Juliet’, Romantic and Contemporary Poetry, the Gothic and ‘The Hound of the Baskervilles’, and a range of non-fiction travel writing.

 Across KS3, students will learn to write effectively for different purposes and audiences, including writing to describe, narrate, explain, instruct and to respond to information.
 Students will also learn to speak and listen in a wide variety of contexts, including the delivery of individual presentations and paired and group discussions.

-In Year 7, students have one Library lesson per fortnight, during which time students can direct their own independent reading, as well as participating in group reading activities.
+In Year 7 and Year 8, students have one Library lesson per fortnight, during which time students can direct their own independent reading, as well as participating in group reading activities.
 Students produce a reading journal throughout the year to record their progress.

 In KS4 students study three GCSE English Literature texts: ‘Jekyll and Hyde’, ‘An Inspector Calls’, ‘Macbeth,’ as well as the Power and Conflict poems.
 They are exposed to a range of unseen 19th Century fiction, poetry and modern non-fiction texts, which will prepare them for both their English Literature and English Language GCSEs.
 Students will focus on the marking criteria and will develop their understanding of how exam responses are structured, and how to craft effective responses under timed conditions.
 Students will be instructed on how to manipulate and craft their writing with a particular audience and purpose in mind, and will be guided to review, edit and re-draft their work in order to strive for the utmost accuracy.